-This document supports the education and engagement goals of the 2026 Bassett Creek Watershed Management Plan (see Section X).
-The issue statements and the goals developed to address them include:
+This document supports the education and engagement goals of the 2026 Bassett Creek Watershed Management Plan ("Plan") (Section 3.0).
+The issue statements and the goals developed to address them are listed below.
+Specific implementation activities found in Table 4.5 in of the Plan are referenced within each section of this Education and Engagement Plan.

-• ISSUE 1: Public awareness and action - Lack of knowledge and resources for action limit the ability and interest of watershed residents and stakeholders to be good caretakers of the BCWMC waterbodies and ecosystems.

-Goal 1: Increase public knowledge of and participation in programs or practices for waterbody and ecosystem caretaking.

-Goal 2: Increase the number of people who access watershed information and improve accessibility to information.

-Goal 3: Support community science and volunteer efforts

-• ISSUE 2: Engagement with diverse communities - Efforts are needed to engage and build relationships with communities that have been under-represented in past BCWMC planning, programs, and projects.

-Goal 1: Establish and maintain relationships and communication avenues with underrepresented communities

-Goal 2: Seek, consider, and respond to input from all impacted communities as part of the BCWMC's plans, programs, and projects.

-Goal 3: Incorporate Dakota place names, history, culture, and Indigenous knowledge into BCWMC projects and programs.

-• ISSUE 3: Recreational opportunities - Opportunities to protect or enhance recreational use of, and access to, natural areas in the watershed may be lost without proactive consideration by the BCWMC and its partners in their activities.

-Goal 1: Support recreational uses of, and access to lakes, streams and natural areas, particularly in underserved communities.

-Goal 2: Consider protecting and enhancing recreational functions of and access to waterbodies and natural areas during BCWMC planning and projects.
+- ISSUE 1: Public awareness and action Lack of knowledge and resources for action limit the ability and interest of watershed residents and stakeholders to be good caretakers of the BCWMC waterbodies and ecosystems. - Goal 1: Increase public knowledge of and participation in programs or practices for waterbody and ecosystem caretaking. - Goal 2: Increase the number of people who access watershed information and improve accessibility to information. - Goal 3: Support community science and volunteer efforts - ISSUE 2: Engagement with diverse communities Efforts are needed to engage and build relationships with communities that have been under-represented in past BCWMC planning, programs, and projects. - Goal 1: Establish and maintain relationships and communication avenues with under-represented communities - Goal 2: Seek, consider, and respond to input from all impacted communities as part of the BCWMC's plans, programs, and projects. - Goal 3: Incorporate Dakota place names, history, culture, and Indigenous knowledge into BCWMC projects and programs. - ISSUE 3: Recreational opportunities Opportunities to protect or enhance recreational use of, and access to, natural areas in the watershed may be lost without proactive consideration by the BCWMC and its partners in their activities. - Goal 1: Support recreational uses of, and access to lakes, streams and natural areas, particularly in underserved communities. - Goal 2: Consider protecting and enhancing recreational functions of and access to waterbodies and natural areas during BCWMC planning and projects.